1982 American League Championship Series: Aftermath

-1982 would not be the closest the Angels got to winning a pennant in the 1980s.
+1982 would not be the closest the Angels came to winning a pennant in the 1980s.
 In 1986, the Angels were up 3-1 in the AL Championship Series, leading 5-2 in ninth inning, and within one strike of their first-ever AL pennant.
 Dave Henderson of the opposing Red Sox caught hold of a Donnie Moore forkball and launched a home run into the left field seats to give the Red Sox a momentary, 6-5 lead on the top of the ninth inning.
-The Red Sox would go on to win the game 7-6 in eleven innings and complete the 3-1 series comeback.
-It would not be until 2002 when the Angels won their first pennant, on their way to their first World Series in franchise history.
+The Red Sox would go on to win the game 7-6 in eleven innings and complete the 3-1 series comeback a few days later.
+It would not be until 2002 when the Angels won a pennant for the first time, on their way to their first World Series in franchise history.

-On the 1986 Angels roster was Don Sutton, who was traded from Milwaukee to Oakland in 1985.
-He nearly retired upon being traded to Oakland, but continued pitching and was later traded to the California Angels at the 1985 trade deadline.
-Coming into the 1986 season, Sutton had 295 career victories.
-He struggled early in the season, but earned his 300th career win on June 18 that year, pitching a complete game against the Texas Rangers in which he allowed only three hits and one run while striking out Gary Ward for the final out of the game.
-Sutton was inducted into the National Baseball Hall of Fame in 1998.
+On that 1986 Angels team was former Brewers' ace Don Sutton, who also joined the 300-win club that season.

+In 2009, Earl Bloom of the Orange County Register named the 1982 Angels as the second best team in franchise history, after the World Series-winning 2002 ballclub.
+The 1982 Angels were 2nd in runs scored, 1st in runs allowed, 2nd in run differential, 2nd in OPS+, and 4th in ERA+.
+It was the only time the Angels posted top five in these categories in franchise history; not even the 2002 championship team reached these numbers.

 This was the Milwaukee Brewers last and only AL pennant, as they moved to the National League in 1998.
-The Brewers have yet to win a pennant since moving to the NL.
+The Brewers have yet to win a pennant since moving to the NL, going 0-3 in the process (2011, 2018 & 2025).